 Negligible-Impact would be at the lowest levels of detection-barely perceptible or measurable.
-The determination of effect for Section 106 would be no adverse effect.
+The determination of effect for section 106 would be no adverse effect.

-Minor-Impacts would be perceptible and measurable but would be localized and confined to a single character defining pattern or feature.
-The determination of effect for Section 106 would be no adverse effect.
+Minor-Impacts would be perceptible and measurable, but would be localized and confined to a single character defining pattern or feature.
+The determination of effect for section 106 would be no adverse effect.

 Moderate-Impacts to a character defining pattern(s) or feature(s) would not diminish the integrity of the landscape's location, design, setting, materials, workmanship, feeling, or association.
-The determination of effect for Section 106 would be adverse effect.
+The determination of effect for section 106 would be adverse effect.

 Major-Impacts would result in substantial and highly noticeable changes to character defining pattern(s) or feature(s), diminishing the integrity of the landscape's location, design, setting, materials, workmanship, feeling, or association.
-The determination of effect for Section 106 purposes would be adverse effect.
+The determination of effect for section 106 purposes would be adverse effect.

 The location and design of actions proposed under the alternatives would be guided by the recommendations made in an upcoming cultural landscape report.
-The report will make recommendations for preserving character-defining features of the cultural landscapes.
-These recommendations should minimize or reduce adverse effects to landscape character-defining features.
-Treatment of the cultural landscapes would also be informed by the public access / trail development plan and long-ranged interpretive plan.
+The report would make recommendations for preserving character-defining features of the cultural landscapes.
+These recommendations should minimize or reduce adverse effects.
+Treatment of the cultural landscapes would also be informed by the public access / trail development plan and long-range interpretive plan.